 It sets out investment principles, in particular, by defining an investment strategy for plan assets, based on financial objectives and financial risk management, to specify the way in which plan assets have to be managed, via financial management servicing contracts.

-The investment strategy is based on an assets and liabilities management analysis that should be conducted at least every three years for plans with assets in excess of EUR 100 millions and on a regular basis for plans with assets of between EUR 20 and EUR 100 millions.
+The investment strategy is based on an assets and liabilities management analysis that should be conducted at least every three years for plans with assets in excess of EUR 100 million and on a regular basis for plans with assets of between EUR 20 and EUR 100 million.

-7.3 OTHER LONG-TERM BENEFITS
+6.3 OTHER LONG-TERM BENEFITS

-BNP Paribas Cardif Group offers its employees various long-term benefits, which may include longservice awards and the ability to save up paid annual leave in time savings accounts.
+BNP Paribas Cardif Group offers its employees various long-term benefits, which may include long-service awards and the ability to save up paid annual leave in time savings accounts.

-The net corresponding provision amounted to EUR 30.6 million at 31 December 2019 (compared to EUR 27.4 million at 31 December 2018).
+The net corresponding provision amounted to EUR 31.7 million at 31 December 2020 (compared to EUR 30.6 million at 31 December 2019).